Somerville, New Jersey: Geography

 According to the United States Census Bureau, the borough had a total area of 2.37 square miles (6.13 km2), including 2.34 square miles (6.06 km2) of land and 0.03 square miles (0.07 km2) of water (1.18%).
 The borough's territory is flat land.
 Somerville borders the Raritan River to the south and is crossed by Peters Brook, a tributary.

 The borough borders Bridgewater Township, Hillsborough Township and Raritan.

 Climate

 Somerville's climate is warm during summer when temperatures tend to be in the 80s, and 90s and cold during winter when temperatures tend to be in the 20s and 30s.

 The warmest month of the year is July with an average maximum temperature of 84.40 degrees Fahrenheit, while the coldest month of the year is January with an average minimum temperature of 19.10 degrees Fahrenheit.

 Temperature variations between night and day tend to be moderate during summer with a difference that can reach 22 degrees Fahrenheit, and fairly limited during winter with an average difference of 19 degrees Fahrenheit.

 The annual average precipitation at Somerville is 45.93 in.
 Rainfall in is fairly evenly distributed throughout the year.
 The wettest month of the year is July with an average rainfall of 4.81 in.

+The climate is hot-summer humid continental (Dfa) bordering humid subtropical (Cfa).
+January averages below freezing, six months average above 50 F, and July and August average above 71.6 F. The hardiness zone has increased from 6b to 7a.